 - Taken more frequently than prescribed

-- The use of alternative methods of ingestion are used such as snorting crushed pills or injection
+- The use of alternative methods of ingestion such as snorting crushed pills or injection

-Valium, when used for a long time, takes your brain to a new level of sedation and relaxed mood.
+Valium, when used for a long time, takes the brain to a new level of sedation and relaxed mood.
 This is the high which the body seeks every time.
-When you get used to taking the drug in doses, frequency or duration other than recommended, you have to understand that you are slowly falling into the depths of addiction.
+When a patient gets used to taking the drug in doses, frequency or duration other than recommended, one has to understand that is slowly falling into the depths of addiction.